34-Year-Old Pitcher – Free Agent

 Matt Garza Contract Information:

-Agreed to a four-year, $52 million contract with the Brewers in January of 2014.
+Signed a four-year, $52 million contract with the Brewers in January of 2014.
+Contract includes a $5 million club option for 2018.

 To instantly reveal our fantasy analysis of every player – including Matt Garza – simply subscribe now.